 Usually, the screens and backdrops used in these visual effects shots come in one of two colors: Green or blue.

 Why is that?
-Let's suppose you've got something in the foreground (like a costume piece) that's the same color as your backdrop.
+Let's suppose you've got something in the foreground (like a costume piece or green screen suit) that's the same color as your backdrop.
 The software might fail to see the difference and then erase the object automatically.

 Granted, this could work in your favor — but only if it's intentional.